 Your Mission

 In a world filled with confusion and darkness, your mission as Catholic artists is more critical than ever.
-Our culture is often attacked by dangerous ideas, with Hollywood spreading greed, violence, and lust into our homes.
-But you are called to fight this battle differently—by bringing people closer to Christ through beauty.
-God, the ultimate Creator, has entrusted you with the ability to shape culture, and through your art, you can offer glimpses of Heaven and redemption.
+Artists fight the battle against evil differently—by bringing people closer to Christ through beauty.
+God, the ultimate Creator, has entrusted you with the ability to shape culture.
+Through your art, you can offer glimpses of Heaven and redemption.
 As St. John Paul II said, “In Christ, the world is redeemed.”
 Your work has the power to reflect that redemption.

 A Sacred Responsibility

 Your artistic calling is both a vocation, a service to the common good, and an act of worship.
-It’s a vocation to create beauty, a service when it uplifts others rather than seeking self-glorification, and worship when it draws you closer to God.
+It’s a vocation to create beauty.
 True fulfillment doesn’t lie in fame or fortune, but in creating something meaningful and beautiful.
-As you grow in faith, let your art reflect that journey, and may the Spirit guide you to create works that are truly “very good.”
+As you grow in faith, let your art reflect that journey.
+May the Spirit guide you to create works that are truly “very good.”

 Additional Resources

-Learn more about the St. John Paull II’s life in this book we loved and reviewed.
+Learn more about St. John Paull II’s life in this book we loved and reviewed.

 For even more great Catholic resources, check out our podcast, which features talks from our SEEK conference, and our YouTube channel for videos and more!